 7 Abstract.
-This study aimed to identify one of the deep sea squids caught in artisanal fisheries by traditional fishermen in the 8 Sulawesi Sea, North Sulawesi Province.
+This study aimed to identify one of the deep sea squids caught in artisanal fisheries by traditional fishermen of Manado 8 9 Bay, North Sulawesi, in Sulawesi Sea.
 Samples were collected using vertical hand line of traditional fishermen.
-The specimen 9 was molecularly identified using Cytochrome c oxidase subunit 1 (CO1).
-For morphometric characteristics, all body parts were 10 measured and each part was compared with mantle size.
-Results showed that the specimen was identified as purpleback flying 11 squid Sthenoteuthis oulaniensis and had 99.35% similarity to S. oualaniensis (CO1) from China (NCBI - MN101944) with 12 sufficient genetic diversity.
-Based on the body size, the species recorded in the present study belong to the dwarf form, the smallest 13 form of S. oualaniensis groups.
-The species has the following morphometric characteristics: Head length is 0.28 of mantle length, 14 tentacle length is 1.158 mantle length, and fin area is 0.5 mantle length.
-The fourth arm is the shortest and the second arm is the 15 longest among the squid arms.
-This finding has contributed to the list of fisheries marine resources, especially squid, in Indonesian 16 waters.
+The specimen was molecularly identified using Cytochrome c oxidase subunit 1 (CO1).
+For morphometric characteristics, all body parts were measured and each part was compared with mantle size.
+Results showed that the specimen was identified as purpleback flying squid Sthenoteuthis oulaniensis and had 99.35% similarity to S. oualaniensis (CO1) from China (NCBI - MN101944) with 10 11 12 sufficient genetic diversity.
+Based on the body size, specimen recorded in the present study belongs to the dwarf form, the 13 smallest form of S. oualaniensis groups.
+The species has the following morphometric characteristics: Head length is 0.28 of 14 15 mantle length, tentacle length is 1.158 mantle length, and fin area is 0.5 mantle length.
+The fourth arm is the shortest and the second arm is the longest.
+S. oulaniensis recorded in the present study belonged to dwarf form living in equatorial waters.
+This finding has contributed to the list of fisheries marine resources, especially squid, in Indonesian waters.
+16

-17 Key Words: species identification, CO1 gene, morphometric, traditional fishermen, hand line.
+17 Keywords: species identification, CO1 gene, morphometric, traditional fishermen, hand line.

-18 Running title: Deep Sea Squid19
+18 Running title: Deep sea squid identification